Developer Guide: Build, Price, and Bill with Paid

 - Contact → John Doe

-- Order → their paid subscription to AI SDR Agent (Pro)
+- Order → their paid subscription to AI SDR (Pro)

 We will mirror those three objects inside Paid with the API.